 I feel like this is a recipe that if you know, you know and therefore I don’t need to explain how it is cheap to make, easy to put together with like barely any effort and it is quite tasty.
 If the combination of grape jelly and chili sauce makes you hesitate, a 1960s article promises that “the sweet flavor of the grape jelly somehow disappears and the meatballs actually have a rather tangy flavor”.
 In the early 2000s, another article expresses the same sentiment by calling it “an interesting combinations of flavors” and remarks that she usually has to double the recipe because these meatballs are quick to disappear.

-Also you do not need to use grape jelly if that is not your cup of tea.
+You do not need to use grape jelly if that is not your cup of tea.
 Experiment with other flavors.
-The first time I made them I actually accidently grabbed seedless blackberry preserves and now that is the way my family makes it.
-As stated earlier canned cranberry sauce is often used instead of the jelly.
+The first time I made them I accidentally grabbed seedless blackberry preserves and now that is the way my family makes it.
+As stated earlier canned cranberry sauce is often used instead of jelly.
 Though I love the simplicity of the dish with the two ingredients, try playing with the flavors a bit.
 Channel the early 2000’s by maybe adding a bit of hoisin sauce, Dijon mustard or I know someone who likes to add minced onions to the mix.
-The ladies of the mid century where not afraid to experiment and neither should you.
+The ladies of the mid-century were not afraid to experiment and neither should you.

 How do you make Grape Jelly Cocktail Meatballs?